enarx-archive/rfcs/00000-migrate-enarx-public-chat/README.md

 ### As if Rocket.Chat is set up as our default chat app:

 Enarx's public chat lives on Rocket.Chat.
-If you'd like to see what we're talking about, check out `<public-chat-link>`.
+If you'd like to see what we're talking about, check out `https://chat.enarx.io`.
 You'll be able to see what we're talking about right away; all our conversations take place in the public, and you don't need a login to browse around.